MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 Folder names aren't case-sensitive, and there are no character restrictions.
 Use the following syntax:

-\<FolderName\>/\*: Use this syntax to denote a personal folder under the folder specified in the SourceRootFolder parameter, for example, "MyProjects" or "MyProjects/FY2010".
+`<FolderName>/*`: Use this syntax to denote a personal folder under the folder specified in the SourceRootFolder parameter, for example, `MyProjects` or `MyProjects/FY2010`.

-\#\<FolderName\>\#/\*: Use this syntax to denote a well-known folder regardless of the folder's name in another language.
-For example, \#Inbox\# denotes the Inbox folder even if the Inbox is localized in Turkish, which is Gelen Kutusu.
+`#<FolderName>#/*`: Use this syntax to denote a well-known folder regardless of the folder's name in another language.
+For example, `#Inbox#` denotes the Inbox folder even if the Inbox is localized in Turkish, which is Gelen Kutusu.
 Well-known folders include the following types:

 - Inbox
 - SentItems
 - DeletedItems
 - Calendar
 - Contacts
 - Drafts
 - Journal
 - Tasks
 - Notes
 - JunkEmail
 - CommunicatorHistory
 - Voicemail
 - Fax
 - Conflicts
 - SyncIssues
 - LocalFailures
 - ServerFailures

-If the user creates a personal folder with the same name as a well-known folder and the \# symbol surrounding it, you can use a back slash (\\) as an escape character to specify that folder.
-For example, if a user creates a folder named \#Notes\# and you want to specify that folder, but not the well-known Notes folder, use the following syntax: \\\#Notes\\\#.
+If the user creates a personal folder with the same name as a well-known folder and the `#` symbol surrounding it, you can use a back slash (`\`) as an escape character to specify that folder.
+For example, if a user creates a folder named `#Notes#` and you want to specify that folder, but not the well-known Notes folder, use the following syntax: `\#Notes\#`.

 Wildcard characters can't be used in folder names.